aaronbloomfield/ics/hws/hw-forensics.md

 your userid).

 The report will be divided into a number of parts.
-So that we can easily figure out what you found out, please label each part with the part numbers listed below.
+So that we can easily figure out what you found out, please make it clear which part of your report are for which part.

-Part 1 is the two questions to answer:
+Part 1 is the two questions of Laila's to answer:

 - Where did Mae go?
 - Who can Laila speak to, locally, to find out more?